-Health Savings Accounts are a way to set money aside for medical expenses before taxes if you have a high-deductible health insurance plan.
+Health Savings Accounts are a way to set money aside for medical expesnes using pre-tax contributions from your paycheck if you have a high-deductible health insurance plan.
 You can use HSA funds to pay for qualified medical expenses and deductibles, copayments, and coinsurance.
 By using pre-tax money to pay for these costs, you can lower your overall health care expenses.
-Only people enrolled in a high-deductible health plan or HDHP may contribute to a health savings account.
+Only people enrolled in a high-deductible health plan (HDHP) may contribute to a health savings account.

 HSAs Have Triple Tax Advantages

 - You don’t pay taxes on contributions to health savings accounts.

 - You don’t pay taxes on any interest or dividends your HSA earns.

 - You don’t pay taxes on HSA withdrawals used to pay medical expenses.

 These three tax advantages mean that using a health savings account saves you money.
 Compared to paying for medical expenses with after-tax dollars, using pre-tax dollars can save you thousands.
 The exact amount you’ll save depends on your contributions and income level.